Nehonar/kobayashi_maru-api/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+  * If you have problems wuit run psql try this -> psql -h localhost -U postgres

 ## Curl
 Let's do a login request.
 This needs to be a POST request to the /api/sessions route.
 And we need to pass the email and password as parameters.
 We already have one user in our app inserted in our seeds.exs.
 ```